Fences do more than just elevate the aesthetics of your outdoor spaces; they play a crucial role in ensuring the safety and privacy of your property.

 If you live in a location with a warmer climate, you can grow a bamboo fence simply by planting bamboo wood along the line you want the wall to be.
 Plant some dry bamboo in a suitable location and wait for it to grow to your liking.
 Then, you can take down the tree, let the wood dry, and use it as fencing.

 Bamboo can reach a height of 36 inches in just one day.
 Rolls of prefabricated bamboo fencing are also available.
-Besides, deer will avoid your yard if you plant bamboo there.
+Besides, deers will avoid your yard if you plant bamboo there.
 If you genuinely care about the environment and want to make a difference, this is one of the cheap fence ideas.

 Costs around $3-$6 per linear foot